sjh114961/ChartLib/README.md

 # ChartLib
-veritcal and horizon bar grapg, dial mete, and square meter for 1.8 TFT
+veritcal and horizon bar graph, dial meter, and square meter for 1.8 TFT